US President Barack Obama and Sir Ronald in the Oval Office at the White House

 In the public sector he has served as the elected Chairman of the Caribbean Financial Action Task Force against drug trafficking and money laundering (2003-2004).
 He also served on the Board of the International Programme for the Development of Communication at UNESCO (1983-1985) and as an elected member of the Executive Board of UNESCO (1985-1987).

-His diplomatic career spanned two periods between 1982 to 1987 and 1996 to 2004.
+In his diplomatic career he spanned two previous periods between 1982 to 1987 and 1996 to 2004.
 He was twice High Commissioner to the United Kingdom for Antigua and Barbuda and Ambassador to the World Trade Organisation (WTO).
 He had special responsibilities for negotiations on financial and trade matters in the WTO and with the International Monetary Fund and the Organization for Economic Cooperation and Development (OECD).
 He attended Commonwealth and CARICOM Foreign Ministers and Heads of Governments Conferences throughout his diplomatic career.

 He served on numerous committees, task forces and advisory boards to formulate and implement policy for the Caribbean and the Commonwealth.
 He also has experience of dealing with regulatory bodies such as the FCC in the US, and he has led a successful complaint to an arbitration panel of the World Trade Organisation.
 He has negotiated Tax Information Exchange Agreements and Double Taxation Agreements with Britain, the US and Australia and loan and investment agreements with Britain and China.